tedneward/ProfBlog/content/patterns/index.md

     * Model-View-Controller: divides an interactive application into three components: core functionality, representation, and control, with a change-propagation mechanism to ensure consistency between the three parts *(definitely feels like GOF-Observer/Chain-of-Responsibility hybrid)*
     * Presentation-Abstraction-Control: defines a structure for interactive software systems in the form of a hierarchy of cooperating agents, each of which is responsible for a specific aspect of the application's functionality, principally built out of three components (presentation, abstraction, and control). *(this is different from MVC even though it's similar)*
     * Microkernel: separates a minimal functional core from extended functionality and customer-specific parts
-    * Reflection: changing structure and behavior of software systems dynamically, supporting the modifiaction of fundamental aspects, such as type structures and function call mechanisms.
+    * Reflection: changing structure and behavior of software systems dynamically, supporting the modification of fundamental aspects, such as type structures and function call mechanisms.

 * [Envoy](../blog/2012/envoy-in-scala-javascript-and-more) This is a set of patterns around how to accomplish various functional ideas.
 The author originally demonstrated all of his examples in Scheme; a while back [I blogged](../blog/2012/envoy-in-scala-javascript-and-more) about how to implement the patterns in a few other languages.
 I fully intend to examine each of these and think about where they fit in the above, or, if not, what the new category should be.